carrjsn/carrjsn/README.md

-## Welcome to my Github
+## Welcome to my gitworld
-Greetings, Jason here!
-I'm a Full Stack Developer based in the San Francisco Bay Area.
+Greetings!
+My name is Jason and I'm a Full Stack Developer based in the San Francisco Bay Area.
 I enjoy turning interesting problems into practical real life tools.
-I have a passion for building anything related to music🎵 maps🗺  gaming🎮  puzzles🧩  nature🏔  hiking🥾  sports🏒 and am always on the lookout to collaborate with other like-minded engineers.
-Thank you kindly for visiting
+I have a passion for building all things related to music🎵 maps🗺  gaming🎮  nature🏔  hiking🥾  sports🏒 and am always on the lookout to collaborate with other like-minded engineers.

+- 📫 : carrjsn@gmail.com

 ### Tech I use
 <p>